kingawr123/kingawr123.github.io/index.md

 import * as THREE from 'three';
 import { Mesh } from 'three';

-//This is exaple of the function that with help of Three.js, renders a cube
+//This is exaple of a function that, with help of Three.js, renders a cube

 export function addBox() {